 With the London Respiratory Network he developed the Breathing SPACE approach for reviewing the care of any chronically breathless patient.

 He is a Fellow of The Royal College of Physicians, an Invited Specialist of the International Primary Care Respiratory Group and has served on the Council of The British Thoracic Society and chaired the BTS COPD Specialist Advisory Group.

 He serves on the NICE COPD guidelines committee.

-Hi was appointed to be Medical Director of the British Lung Foundation he appears regularly in print and broadcast media (including Newsnight, Today and Radio 4’s Inside Health).
+He is Medical Director of Asthma Lung UK and appears regularly in print and broadcast media (including Newsnight, Today and Radio 4’s Inside Health).